-The Permit Application (Part A and Part B Permit Application) as submitted to the Division of Waste Management on November 19, 2020 and amended on December 2, 2020.
+The original Permit Application (Part A and Part B Permit Application) for this Permit was submitted to the Division of Waste Management on April 1, 2019.
+Revisions to the Permit Application were as follows: Revision 1 on December 9, 2020, Revision 2 on December 17, 2021, and Revision 3 on June 1, 2022.
+The content within Revision 3 is the basis for this Permit and is hereby incorporated into this Permit as Attachments.
 (See Table I.1)

-This Permit is based on the assumption that the information in the Permit Application is accurate and that the facility will be constructed, maintained, equipped and operated as specified in the Permit Application and this Permit.
+This Permit is based on the assumption that the information in the incorporated Permit Application is accurate and that the facility will be constructed, maintained, equipped and operated as specified in the Permit Application and this Permit.
 In the instance of inconsistent language or discrepancies between the above, the language of the more stringent provision shall govern.
 Any inaccuracies found in this information could lead to the termination or modification of this Permit and potential enforcement action (40 CFR Part 270.43 and 401 KAR 40:040 Section 1: Modification, Suspension and Revocation of a Permit (effective 12/2/83)).
-The Permittee shall inform the Cabinet of any deviation from, or changes in the information in the Application, which would affect the Permittee's ability to comply with the applicable regulations or Permit Conditions.
+The Permittee shall inform the Cabinet of any deviation from, or changes in the information in the Permit Application, which would affect the Permittee's ability to comply with the applicable regulations or Permit Conditions.
 [40 CFR Part 270.30]

-This Permit is effective DATE and shall remain in effect until the specified expiration date DATE, unless revoked and reissued, or terminated (see 40 CFR Part 270.41, 40 CFR Part 270.43, 40 CFR Part 124.5(a) and 401 KAR 40:050 Section 1.
+This Permit is effective DATE and shall remain in effect until the specified expiration date DATE, unless revoked and reissued, or terminated (see 40 CFR Part 270.41, 40 CFR Part 270.43, 40 CFR Part 124.5(a) and 401 KAR 40:040 Section 1).